Ermita de Nuestro Padre Jesús

 Paquita Torres

-Born in Bailén, Paquita was elected Miss Spain at the age of 18.
-The fifth of six siblings, she moved to Málaga to start working in the Parador del Golf.
-She had already been advised on various occasions previously to take part in a beauty contest, because her potential was clear to see.
-She had […]
+Born in Bailén, with only 18 years of age she was chosen as Miss Spain in 1966.
+The fifth of six siblings, she would move to Málaga to start working at the Parador de Málaga Golf.
+On occasion, she had already been advised to participate on beauty pageants, due to the potential they could see […]

 Manolo Gómez Bur